libp2p/specs/signal/README.md

 ## Signaling Server API

-The Signaling Server uses a simple HTTP API with support for long-polling.
-The HTTP endpoints for the server are as follows:
+The Signaling Server uses a transport-agnostic request/response API.
+It is possible to implement a Signaling Server using HTTP or any other transport that can support request/response semantics.

+In practice, not all peers and not all Signaling Servers will support all possible transports.
+There is an implicit requirement for transport negotiation which is not covered in this spec.

-### POST /send_offer
+### SendOffer

 Used by an offerer to send an offer to a specific peer.